 Paris is always a good idea, whether it’s your first trip to the city or a return visit.
 And as an entry destination to exploring Europe, a trip to Paris really makes a good first impression on teens.
 It wows everyone with its iconic sights (who doesn’t get a shiver at that first glimpse of the Eiffel Tower sparkling at night?), and done right, it’s an easy place to mix elegance and refinement with edginess and adventure.
+The list of things to do in Paris with teenagers is endless, but your time there probably isn’t.
 Here’s how to tackle the City of Light with teens if you only have three days.

 Paris is divided into neighborhoods called arrondissements.
 Depending on where you’re staying with teens, you can either walk or ride public transit to all the major sights.
 One of our first stops in Paris was the closest Metro station to our rental apartment, where we got three-day Metro passes for everyone in the family.
 (These can also be included in a Paris Pass … more on that below).
 Once you’ve got your ticket to ride, it’s very easy to get around.